Manual

 An event is a discrete record of something a user did.
 Dregs handles two types of events:

-dregs.identify()to associate the current device with a user identity.
-This is how Dregs learns who is behind a device. -
+• Identify events — created when you call dregs.identify() to associate the current device with a user identity.
+This is how Dregs learns who sits behind a device.

-Both types are stored as events, but they serve different roles.
+Dregs stores both types as events, but they serve different roles.
 Identify events establish the device-to-identity mapping.
 Custom events provide the behavioral data that feeds scoring.

 What Events Capture

-Every event automatically includes a rich set of contextual data, without any extra work on your part:
+Every event automatically carries rich contextual data, without extra work on your part:

 You decide the event type and custom data.
-Everything else is collected automatically by the tracking script and the Dregs backend.
+The tracking script and the Dregs backend collect everything else automatically.

 Sending Events

-Events are sent through the tracking script on your frontend, or via the REST API from your backend.
+You send events through the tracking script on your frontend or through the REST API from your backend.
 The two primary frontend methods are:

 // Associate this device with a user identity